atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 %. »
 The jourkev to London.
 77
-** rsee — I See how it is, Mr. Selby, " replied she, bursting into tears; you are moved with everything but what relates to rm — You are quite insen fible to me — No — you never loved me — Your heart is harder than marble." -
+** rsee --I See how it is, Mr. Selby, " replied she, bursting into tears; you are moved with everything but what relates to rm --You are quite insen fible to me --No --you never loved me --Your heart is harder than marble." -
 .A
 9 ■ 9
 Here, falling into one of her fits, she frighted poor Selby to such a degree, that he was almost incapable of helping, her for Some time.
-She carried on the farce indeed So long, that he was nearly in as bad a state as ftoe appeared to be; with the concern he felt occasioned by thinking that he had by his violence -- *. as she called it — thrown her into that condition.
-When she recovered, therefore — a good while afterwards — he thought it necessary to Say everything in his power to pacify her.
+She carried on the farce indeed So long, that he was nearly in as bad a state as ftoe appeared to be; with the concern he felt occasioned by thinking that he had by his violence -- *. as she called it --thrown her into that condition.
+When she recovered, therefore --a good while afterwards --he thought it necessary to Say everything in his power to pacify her.
 He consented, in short, to her preparing to ace
 3 celerate
 • I
 i •